Dotneteer/spectnetide/Documentation/Z80Assembly/Z80AssemblerReference.md

 While in most programming languages and assemblers the macros are preprocessor constructs and use simple text replacement, the __SpectNetIde__ implementation is different.

+> Unlike in C, C++ (and some Z80 Assemblers), __SpectNetIde__ macros emit only code (through instructions and pragmas), they cannot be used as user-defined functions.
+When you pass parameters to macros, any expression in the parameters is evaluated instantly, so you cannot use unknown symbols or variables &mdash; ones that will get their values only somewhere later in the code.

 ### Getting Started with Macros

 The best way to show you what macros can do is real code.
 Let's start with a simple parameterless macro: